Melting point: Examples

 For most substances, melting and freezing points are approximately equal.
-For example, the melting point and freezing point of mercury is 234.32 K. However, certain substances possess differing solid-liquid transition temperatures.
+For example, the melting and freezing points of mercury is 234.32 K. However, certain substances possess differing solid-liquid transition temperatures.
 For example, agar melts at 85 C and solidifies from 31 C; such direction dependence is known as hysteresis.
 The melting point of ice at 1 atmosphere of pressure is very close to 0 C; this is also known as the ice point.
 In the presence of nucleating substances, the freezing point of water is not always the same as the melting point.
 In the absence of nucleators water can exist as a supercooled liquid down to -48.3 C before freezing.

 The metal with the highest melting point is tungsten, at 3414 C; this property makes tungsten excellent for use as electrical filaments in incandescent lamps.
 The often-cited carbon does not melt at ambient pressure but sublimes at about 3700 C; a liquid phase only exists above pressures of 10 MPa and estimated 4,030-4,430 C (see carbon phase diagram).
 Hafnium carbonitride (HfCN) is a refractory compound with the highest known melting point of any substance to date and the only one confirmed to have a melting point above 4273 K at ambient pressure.
 Quantum mechanical computer simulations predicted that this alloy (HfN0.38C0.51) would have a melting point of about 4,400 K. This prediction was later confirmed by experiment, though a precise measurement of its exact melting point has yet to be confirmed.
 At the other end of the scale, helium does not freeze at all at normal pressure even at temperatures arbitrarily close to absolute zero; a pressure of more than twenty times normal atmospheric pressure is necessary.